mcallan83/dev-notes/js/es6.md

 ```

-### forIn
+### for in

-- only loops over index value
+- iterates over all enumerable properties of an object (even a method added to the prototype) in arbitrary order
-- iterates of everything added to the array (even a function added to the prototype)
+- loops in in arbitrary order

 ```js